-If you are writing and self-publishing science fiction, historical fiction, mystery or detective stories, perhaps you should consider a change of genres.
+Are you writing and self-publishing science fiction, historical fiction, mystery, or detective stories?
+Perhaps you should consider a change of genres.

-Yet romance has stayed steady in print, and it’s simply exploded in e-book sales: in 2010, it occupied 19 percent of the e-book market, and by 2014 it had grown to 24 percent, which means for every four e-books sold, one is a romance.
+Yet romance has stayed steady in print, and it’s simply exploded in e-book sales: in 2010, it occupied 19 per cent of the e-book market, and by 2014 it had grown to 24 per cent, which means for every four e-books sold, one is a romance.

 MacLean, who’s been publishing with HarperCollins since 2010, has observed the fervent reading habits of romance fans up close.
 “Romance readers are tremendously passionate about their books, and they read on average ten to 12 books a month, which is way more than most readers do,” she says.

 Romance ebooks represent 24% of the market!

-So, if you are considering changing genres, could you write for a readership that represents 24% of the book buying market?
+So, if you are considering changing genres, could you write for a readership that represents 24% of the book-buying market?
 The following quote from the article makes it pretty clear as to what is necessary.

-If you’re an author, perhaps it’s time to forget about spaceships, aliens, pirates and alcoholic detectives and write for an audience, which is buying ebooks like crazy.
+If you’re an author, perhaps it’s time to forget about spaceships, aliens, pirates, and alcoholic detectives and write for an audience, which is buying ebooks like crazy.